johanneshagspiel/johanneshagspiel.com/_software-projects/the-green-thumb.md

 ---
 layout: software-project
 title: The Green Thumb
-description: "🍏 A Java Client-server application to incentivize behavior that leads to less CO2 consumption"
+description: "🍏 an application to incentivize sustainable behavior"
 published: True
 ---